Regulations governing the EMI license in Lithuania

 Lithuanian setup

 After the route is confirmed, the Lithuanian structure is prepared.
-This includes company formation, legal address, corporate documents, ownership setup and first screening of shareholders, directors, UBOs and key persons.
-The local management and compliance setup should also be planned early, as it will influence both the application file and regulator comfort.
+This includes company formation, legal address, corporate documents, ownership setup, and the first screening of shareholders, directors, UBOs, and key persons.
+The local management and compliance setup should be planned early, as it will influence both the application file and regulator comfort.

 3